avivmag/Coroutines/README.md

 # Coroutines

-A simulation of Conway's Game of Life with Coroutines.
+A simulation of Conway's Game of Life (GOL) with Coroutines.

 The development of this simulation was done as part of an assignment in "Computer Architecture" course at Ben-Gurion University in the second semester of 2016.

-A detailed description of the simulation can be found in the assignment desciption attached.
+A detailed description of the simulation can be found in the assignment description attached.

-## Coroutines
+## Gol coroutines

 Wikipedia (link attached below): Coroutines are computer-program components that generalize subroutines for non-preemptive multitasking, by allowing multiple entry points for suspending and resuming execution at certain locations.